-This is a thick sweeten dessert made by reducing the milk to almost 1/3rd to the original quantity and garnished with nuts.
-The sweet has layers of cream mixed and makes a delicious sweet on its own or along with other sweet.
+This is a thick sweeten dessert made by reducing the milk to almost 1/3rd of the original quantity and garnished with nuts.
+The sweet has layers of the cream mixture and makes a delicious sweet on its own or along with other sweet.

-This thick milk sweet is served along with out traditional Indian ice cream kulfi as well!
+This thick milk sweet is served along with our traditional Indian ice cream kulfi as well!
 A very similar dish to Rabri is Basundi.

 Many times all are confused about the difference between Basundi and Rabri.
-As I had written in my Basundi post, it is a sweeten milk sweet, served slightly thinner than Rabri, mostly hot in the southern states, chilled in northern states.
+As I had written in my Basundi post, it is sweetened milk sweet, served slightly thinner than Rabri, mostly hot in the southern states, chilled in northern states.
 Mostly Basundi doesn't have malai in it.